 - 1. A student may apply for release periods during the first or last period of the day or when they have two or more consecutive non academic periods (other special circumstances may be approved by the Principal). - 2.
 If a student chooses to remain on campus, a student may use any supervised facility within the school, if prior approval is obtained from the supervisor. - 3.
-If a student wishes to leave the campus during the school day, all academic obligations take priority over release periods.
-A student with a current D/F/I may have his/her release period privileges restricted until his/her grades improve. - 4.
-It is the responsibility of the student to be aware of and attend any required assembly at the start or end of the day. - 5.
-Students may not be in the academic area during release periods campus if not using or going to and from those facilities with appropriate authorization and passes. - C. Release Period privileges shall immediately be revoked or suspended for students who fail to maintain the criteria A.1-7 above.
+If a student wishes to leave the campus during the school day, all academic obligations take priority over release periods. - 4.
+A student with a current D/F/I will have his/her release period privileges restricted until his/her grades improve. - 5.
+It is the responsibility of the student to be aware of and attend any required assembly at the start or end of the day. - 6.
+Students may not be in the academic area during release periods if not using or going to and from those facilities with appropriate authorization and passes.
+This would include the gym/weight room and/or locker rooms. - C. Release Period privileges shall immediately be revoked or suspended for students who fail to maintain the criteria A.1-7 above.